In this article we explain the differences between an account, a subscription and a production and how they are linked to each other.

 Your Subscription and Profile Settings

-As mentioned above, you can get access to Limecraft Flow by setting up your personal account or by being invited into an existing production by the account manager or production manager of that production.
-In either case, you become known as an individual user within Limecraft Flow and a subscriber to one or more accounts.
+As mentioned above, you can get access to Limecraft by setting up your personal account or by being invited into an existing production by the account manager or production manager of that production.
+In either case, you become known as an individual user within Limecraft Workspace and a member of one or more accounts.